HadyKh/Books-Clustering01/README.md

 # Books-Clustering01
-Books Clustering using KMeans as a clusterer algorithm using BOW, LDA and Word embedding to extract features to compare which one is better.
+Books Clustering using KMeans as a clusterer algorithm using BOW, TF-IDF, LDA and Word embedding to extract features and to compare their results.